DataCueCo/slate/source/index.html.md

 # Banners

 <aside class="notice">
-  We recommend that you use your DataCue dashboard to upload and manage your banners.
-However, if you want DataCue to use your existing banner management solution, you can use these endpoints to do so.
+  All banners are managed via your DataCue dashboard.
+These endpoints can be used to import your existing banners programmatically if they are too many to import via the dashboard.
 </aside>

 ## Create Banner